Corsair MP600 Pro LPX 1TB: PS5-optimized PCIe 4.0 NVMe review (2026)

 - Cons

-• Heatsink is permanent
+• Heatsink is permanently attached, no bare option

 • Performance identical to cheaper non-LPX E18 alternatives